You are here

 A literal interpretation of the Bible concerning both the origins of the earth and living creatures, and the history of the first human beings (basically the narrations reported by the Book of Genesis), would make one think, at first glance, of a rather small interval of time and of the immediate and complete creation of the species of living beings, above all that of the first man and woman.
 For this reason, strong acclamations of incompatibility between Bible and scientific thought arose quite soon.
 At the end of the 1800's, two positions began to crystallize, principally in the Anglo-Saxon world, known as "creationism" and "evolutionism," positions clothed by ideological nuances.
 The first was dangerously close to a literal understanding of the text of Genesis, showing little or no interest at all for the results of science, whereas the second fully embraced the historical-evolutionary horizon offered by the natural sciences, showing no interest in deepening those elements of compatibility suggested by a sound theology of creation.
 The echo of these positions remains today in several strands of public opinion, especially in those with a scarce access to a correct theological documentation.
 In the last decades of the 20th century, in several states of the United States there were examples of legal disputes between diverse social groups on account of programs and of text books to be used for teaching in the schools (the first example of caustic public debate was that occurred in Kansas).
 The term "evolutionism," nowadays widely in use, often indicates a philosophical vision of the world which makes of the whole of nature a great historical process in continuous mutation, in which it would not be possible to recognize the existence of any purpose.
 To affirm the biological theory (or theories) of "evolution," or also that the universe has an evolutionary history, does not necessarily endorse such a philosophical view.

 2. The Presence of an Historical-Evolutionary Dimension in the Theological Comprehension of a Created Cosmos.
-Even before a comparison with biblical exegesis, it should be observed that the taking up of an historical outlook does not enter into conflict with a correct theology of creation.
-As already pointed out, only in a universe which had a beginning in time and tends towards an end does history acquire a true meaning.
-When seen from the part of the created world, the relationship between the Creator and the creature originated by the creative act presents itself as a continuous action (creatio continua), and therefore immersed into history.
-If in the first place one attributes to the term "evolution" the meaning of growth, development, extension in time of that which is implied in the premise, there would be no difficulty in affirming that evolution is in a certain way the "method" by which God creates: cosmic, biological and cultural evolution, in the end, are parts of a unique creative process.
+The historical perspective that the natural sciences reveal when studying the cosmos does not enter into conflict with a correct theology of creation.
+As already pointed out, only in a created universe which had a beginning in time and tends towards an end does history acquire a true meaning.
+When seen from the side of the created world, the relationship between the Creator and the creature originated by the creative act presents itself as a continuous action (creatio continua), an action extended along the whole of history.
+If we associate to the term "evolution" the meaning of growth, development, extension in time of what is implicit within the premise, there would be no difficulty in affirming that evolution is, in a certain way, the "method" by which God creates: cosmic, biological and cultural evolution, in the end, are parts of a unique creative process.
+The different ways that evolution could follow due to chance events, indeterminism, natural selection or other natural causes are part of God's creative will, which transcends the empirical level of the natural phenomena.

-With a terminology consonant with their own era, several Fathers of the Church, such as Athanasius, Basil, Gregory of Nyssa, and above all Augustine, spoke of creation as a divine act which unfolds itself out in time, but possesses within itself, ex parte Creatoris , the whole project of the world.
-In a context certainly far from the debate over evolution, it is interesting to discover some traces of this perspective even in the verses of Dante Alighieri: "In its depth I saw ingathered, bound by love in one single volume, that which is dispersed in leaves throughout the universe - In Dio s'interna, legato con amore, in un volume, ciò che per l'universo si squaderna" (Paradise , XXXIII, 85-87).
-It is exactly in the field of his exegesis of creation that St. Augustine suggested the existence of rationes seminales contained in the natural world (cf. for example, De Genesi ad litteram, V, 4, and VI, 6; De Trinitate, III, 9, 16).
+With a terminology consonant with their own era, several Fathers of the Church, such as Athanasius, Basil, Gregory of Nyssa, and above all Augustine, speak of creation as a divine act which unfolds itself out in time, but possesses within itself, ex parte Creatoris , the whole project of the world.
+In a context certainly far from the debate about biological evolution, it is interesting to discover some traces of this perspective even in the verses of Dante Alighieri's Comedia: "In its depth I saw ingathered, bound by love in one single volume, that which is dispersed in leaves throughout the universe - In Dio s'interna, legato con amore, in un volume, ciò che per l'universo si squaderna" (Paradise , XXXIII, 85-87).
+It is exactly in the field of his exegesis of creation that St. Augustine suggested the existence of rationes seminales contained in the natural world (cf. for example, De Genesi ad litteram, IV, 12, 33; V, 21-23 and VI, 6; De Trinitate, III, 9, 16).
 The same issue was taken up again during the Middle Ages by St. Bonaventure (1217-1274) in his commentary on the narration of the six days (Collationes in Hexaemeron, 1273).
 Before evolution was proposed in Darwinian terms, Neils Steenses (1638-1686) had already identified fossils as remains of living species now extinct.
 The Anglicans Joseph Butler (The Analogy of Religion, 1736) and John Wesley (A survey of the Wisdom of God in Creation, 1763) had registered in a non-conflictive way the long historical times involved in creation, and the similarities between the morphology of the primates and that of the humans.
 J.H.
 Newman (1801-1890) mentions the hypothesis of Darwin in some of his letters, adding that he found in them nothing contrary to religion (cf. Letter to J. Walker of Scarborough, in The Letters and Diaries of John Henry Newman, edited by C.S.
 Dessain and T. Gornall, vol. XXIV [Oxford: Clarendon Press, 1973], pp. 77-78; cf. also Letter to rev. Pusey, in ibidem, vol. XXV, p.
 137).

 VI.
 The Biblical Concept of "New Creation" and the Future of the Universe.

 In order to provide elements for a solution of the previous questions, we must remember the meta-historical importance of the resurrection of Jesus.
-His resurrection is capable of exercising a normative headship also on the future of the cosmos, although in a way certainly for us mysterious.
-What could appear to be contradictory to human eyes −I mean the possible existence of an anthropocentric finalism which involves the entire cosmos, but destined to last a rather limited time− one could not exclude that it may contain a divine sense: the universe, like the human race, could be called to "its paschal mystery"; the new creation could reach the entire physical universe only at the end of a very long evolution, through a stage of decline, of decay, and of cosmic death over a rather long time, completely unknown to us.
-Considerations which cannot but make both the theologian and the scientist to perceive the abyssal profundity of the common object of their thought -the real universe, and also He Who has it in His hands- before which the worshipping silence is often better than the word which tries to interpret and understand: We do not know the time for the consummation of the earth and of humanity, nor do we know how all things will be transformed.
+His resurrection is capable of exercising a normative headship also on the future of the cosmos, although in a way certainly mysterious for us.
+What could appear to be contradictory to human eyes − I mean the possible existence of an anthropocentric finalism which involves the entire cosmos, but destined to last a rather limited time − might contain a divine meaning: the universe, like the human race, could be called to "its paschal mystery"; the new creation could reach the entire physical universe only at the end of a very long evolution, through a stage of decline and decay over a rather long time, completely unknown to us.
+Considerations which cannot but make both the theologian and the scientist to perceive the abyssal profundity of the common object of their thought.
+Before this object – the universe and its Creator – a worshipping silence is better than the word which tries to interpret and understand: "We do not know the time for the consummation of the earth and of humanity, nor do we know how all things will be transformed.
 As deformed by sin, the shape of this world will pass away; but we are taught that God is preparing a new dwelling place and a new earth where justice will abide, and whose blessedness will answer and surpass all the longings for peace which spring up in the human heart" (Gaudium et Spes, n.
 39).

 Documents of the Catholic Church related to the subject: